bioinformaticsdotca/EPI_2023/EPI_2023_module5.md

     * Reset grid selection with the "Reset" button at the bottom of the grid.
     * Click on the grid cell for cell type "CD4-positive, alpha-beta T cell", under the "Blood" category, and assay "H3K27ac".
     * Click on "Correlate datasets".
-    * One dataset seems to be an outlier...
-This is either a problem with the quality of the dataset, or the underlying metadata can indicate that something is different (disease status or some other key element).
+    * One dataset seems to be an outlier.
+This could be, for instance, a problem with the quality of the dataset, or the underlying metadata can indicate that something is different (disease status or some other key element).

 ![img](img/module5/portal_selectTcell.png)